Ivywood Classical Academy began with a dad and a mission.

 “At Ivywood, we are developing critical thinkers by using a time-tested curriculum that is rooted in the classic liberal arts,” Musgrave says.

 For example, instead of learning the alphabet as a set of letters, students will learn phonograms.

 “It’s a different way of teaching.
 The teachers are teaching not to the test, but to the students and how they learn.
 At Ivywood, we really want to develop children that will be lifelong learners, no matter where they go in the future,” Musgrave says.

-The classical liberal arts education will focus on teaching the whole student – with a concentration on math, science, history and literature.
-Musgrave says students will also have physical education, art and music as part of their everyday education.
+The classical liberal arts education focuses on teaching the whole student – with a concentration on math, science, history and literature.
+Students also have physical education, art and music as part of their everyday education.
 There is a plan to have clubs and athletics to help create well-rounded students.

-At Ivywood, students will be taught the virtues of courage, respect, excellence, integrity, humility, self-government and wonder.
+At Ivywood, students are taught the virtues of courage, respect, excellence, integrity, humility, self-government and wonder.